malickateeq/Vue-Js-Notes/README.md

 - @click.stop  This will stop propagation of event and only remains there.

 #### Computed Properties
-- Are just like methods, but they only invocked when their dependency change.
+- Are just like methods, but they only invoked when their dependency change.
 ```js
 // Define in the same hierarchy as of 'data' or 'methods'
 computed: {